cpfaff/mspm/README.md

 					           last_name = "Your last name"))
 ```

+This will set the working directory, the library path and the correct package
+repository to use.
+Further enabling a package also checks if all packages which
+are required by the project are installed.
+If not they will be installed before
+you can use it.

 ### Project structure

 Below you find an overview of the project folder structure with a more detailed